The PGDE Course will prepare you for teaching in the primary or nursery sector and is accredited by the General Teaching Council for Scotland.

-- Standard Grade Mathematics at Credit Level (Grade 1 or 2) OR GCSE Mathematics at Grade A or B or an acceptable equivalent*.
+- Standard Grade Mathematics at Credit Level (Grade 1 or 2), National 5 Mathematics or National 5 Applications of Mathematics at Grade C or GCSE Mathematics at Grade A or B or an acceptable equivalent*.

 - We do accept Intermediate 2 Mathematics at Grade C or above as an equivalent to Standard Grade Mathematics at Levels 1 or 2.
 This qualification can be done at a local Further Education College and consists of 3 modules and an Exam in May.

-- Please note we do not accept Core 4 Mathematics at Intermediate 2 Level.
+- We do not accept Core 4 Mathematics at Intermediate 2 Level.

 - Some recent experience of a primary classroom is normally required and certainly desirable

 *Irish Leaving Certificate equivalencies are C2 Higher level English and A2 Ordinary level Mathematics or above.
-Overseas students should make contact with the Programme Administrator to discuss their Degree, English and Maths qualifications.
-Applicants will be interviewed prior to final acceptance, and are required to have a satisfactory Disclosure check before commencing the programme.
+Overseas students should make contact with the Course Administrator to discuss their Degree, English and Maths qualifications.
+Applicants will be interviewed prior to final acceptance, and are required to have a satisfactory Disclosure check before commencing the course.